 Graduate courses accepted for transfer credit must be of an appropriate level and content, and the student must have earned a grade of B or higher.
 Teacher credential must also be evaluated for credit earned at non-regionally accredited institutions.
 Students wishing to appeal results of transfer credit evaluations may do so, in writing, to the appropriate dean, whose decision is final.
-Students may petition the department to accept up to 9 transfer hours for 30 hour master's degrees, up to 12 transfer hours for 35-37 hour degrees, up to 15 hours for 48-49 hour degrees; up to 18 hours for 60 hours degrees; and up to 33 hours for the 72 hour degree.
+Students may petition the department to accept up to 9 transfer hours for 30 hour master's degrees, up to 12 transfer hours for 35-37 hour degrees, up to 15 hours for 48-49 hour degrees; and up to 18 hours for 60 hours degrees.
 The MSN-FNP track will not accept transfer credit.
 Transfer credit is granted only after applicants are accepted for admission.